 Spouses and unmarried children under 21 may accompany the O visa holder to the US and can be given O-3 visas for dependents.O-3 visa holders are not allowed to work in the United States.

 We Can Help You Document Your Extraordinary Ability

 At Becker & Lee LLP, business and employment immigration is one of our primary focus areas.
 Our attorneys have advised a range of talented individuals of extraordinary ability, including scientists, researchers, professors, artists, and performers, among others.

 Our O visa lawyers offer comprehensive representation to help increase chances of success in the visa application process.
-Contact our San Francisco law firm to learn more about your options.
+Contact our San Francisco Bay Area law firm to learn more about your options.